aosabook/500lines/dagoba/chapter.md

 }
 ```

 We preface the name with a faux namespace to avoid polluting the localStorage properties of the domain, as it can get quite crowded in there.
-There's usually a low storage limit also, so for larger graphs we'd probably want to use a Blob of some sort.
+There's also usually a low storage limit, so for larger graphs we'd probably want to use a Blob of some sort.

 There are also potential issues if multiple browser windows from the same domain are persisting and depersisting simultaneously.
 The localStorage space is shared between those windows, and they're potentially on different event loops, so there's the possibility for one to carelessly overwrite the work of another.
 The spec says there should be a mutex required for read/write access to localStorage, but it's inconsistently implemented between different browsers, and even with it a naive implementation like ours could still encounter issues.